-- 25. The Board must approve the APRA-regulated institution's outsourcing policy, which must set out its approach to outsourcing of material business activities, including a detailed framework for managing all such outsourcing arrangements. - 26.
-The Board must ensure that the APRA-regulated institution's outsourcing risks and controls are taken into account as part of its overall risk management systems and when completing a risk management declaration required to be provided to APRA.6 - 27.
-An APRA-regulated institution's outsourcing policy must set out specific requirements in relation to outsourcing to related bodies corporate and outsourcing to service providers conducting the material business activity outside Australia.
+- 23. The Board of an APRA-regulated institution must approve the institution's outsourcing policy, which must set out the approach to outsourcing of material business activities, including a detailed framework for managing all such outsourcing arrangements. - 24.
+The Board of an APRA-regulated institution must ensure that outsourcing risks and controls are taken into account as part of the institution's risk management strategy and when completing a risk management declaration required to be provided to APRA.7 - 25.
+The outsourcing policy must set out specific requirements in relation to outsourcing to related bodies corporate and outsourcing to service providers conducting the material business activity outside Australia.